paulproteus/operations/sponsorship/README.md

 - School Factory will send a thank you letter with tax deduction info to sponsor when payment is received.

 ## Electronic Donations
 As of March 2017, we are shifting to using Flipcause.
-We will write up some process around that -- for now, if you want to accept donations via website or crowdfunding campaign, please contact finance@bridgefoundry.org.
+You can find the information about getting a Flipcause integration on your website [here](online-donations.md).

+We still support paypal for the sites that already have a button.
+At some point, we will likely ask you to change; however, we don't have any timeline yet for this and will work with individual volunteers to make the process smooth.

 For large recurring donations, such as a revenue share, we can accept bank transfers.
 These are arranged on a case-by-case basis.
-Contact finance@bridgefoundry.org if this applies to you).
+Contact finance@bridgefoundry.org if this applies to you.

-We still support paypal for the sites that already have a button.
-At some point, we will likely ask you to change; however, we don't have any timeline yet for this and will work with individual volunteers to make the process smooth.
-(For historical reference, here are the instructions on how we used to [request a paypal button](paypal-donations.md) for your website to collect small donations earmarked for your Chapter.

 ## Cash Donations